davidwestfield/UCSD_Tasks/README.md

 # UCSD Tasks - 2016 SD Hacks entry

 UCSD Tasks is an Android App for creating and completing tasks local to the UCSD area.
-Users fill out a
+Users who are "sellers" fill out a
 - Price
 - Location
 - Description

 And a "task" is generated.
-The task is then pinned automatically to Google Maps within the app.
-From this map any user can browse local tasks that need completing and see a description along with a financial incentive.
+The task is pinned automatically to Google Maps within the app.
+From this map any user who is a "fulfiller" can browse local tasks that need completing and see the description along with the financial incentive for performing the task.
+With this model user an economy of task "sellers" and task "fulfillers" is created.

 Developers: